A Guide to Healthy EatingOn December 26, 2018 by Elyse

-Hope the new year brings you food that is both healthy and delicious. . . at least by early 20th century standards.
+Hope the new year brings you food that is both healthy and delicious. . . at least by early 20th-century standards.
 Bon appétit!

 Disclaimer: The modern era is far from the first to grapple with rampant “fake news.”
-As I am neither a historian nor journalist, I make no claims about the accuracy or lack thereof of the above historical articles.
+As I am neither a historian nor journalist, I make no claims about the accuracy or lack thereof of the above sources.
 I assert only that they make for a good story.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

 - March 2021

 - November 2020